tmray/tmray.github.com/_posts/2015-11-19-whats-in-a-name.md

 ---
 layout: post
-title: Whats in a name?
+title: What's in a name?
 ---
 As thanksgiving approaches every year I get another chance to tell the origin of my name.